teigorme/Teigor300k/README.md

-### Hi, Welcome to my profile and my is Igor Teixeira 👋
+### Hi, Welcome to my profile and my name is Igor Teixeira 👋

 - 🔭 I’m currently working on my life